nickbrandt/GitLab/doc/user/admin_area/settings/continuous_integration.md

 retried.
 Make it empty to never expire jobs.
 It has to be no less than 1 day, for example: <code>15 days</code>, <code>1 month</code>, <code>2 years</code>.

+As of June 22, 2020 the [value is set](../../gitlab_com/index.md#gitlab-cicd) to 3 months on GitLab.com.
+Jobs created before that date will be archived after September 22, 2020.

 ## Default CI configuration path

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/18073) in GitLab 12.5.